Kano (city): Founding and Bagauda dynasty

+Kano is one of the best-known historic Hausa city-states.
+According to the Kano Chronicle.
+These accounts indicate that Kano emerged early as a settlement connected to Dalla Hill and gradually developed into an urban and political center.

 Middle Ages: spread of Islam and trade

 In the 12th century, Ali Yaji from Kudawa lineage as King of Kano renounced his allegiance to the cult of Tsumburbura, converted to Islam and proclaimed the Sultanate that was to last until its fall in the 19th century.
 The reign of Yaji ensued an era of expansionism that saw Kano becoming the capital of a pseudo Habe Empire.